Creative Showcase mockup on a computer screen

 Homepage

-• The homepage layout replicated the public website
+• Mirrored the layout of the company's public website for consistency

-• It features 2 sets of CTAs, including a meganavigation leading users to the service pages
+• Featured 2 sets of CTAs, including a meganavigation leading users to the service pages

 • The homepage closely replicated the company’s public website